 Principal Investigators, when you certify effort for your students which was compensated with tuition remission in lieu of salary, or as salary, you are certifying that the student performed duties that are necessary to the sponsored project as a condition of earning their compensation.

 Additional guidance and regulation is provided in the Clarification Memo that OMB issued in 2001, “Clarification: OMB in the Circular did not intend to tie the allowability of tuition remission costs to how they are treated for tax purposes.”

 For FY 2014-2015 the governing regulation will be the revised 2 CFR 200.

 Principal Investigators, the Handbook of Operating Procedures outlines policy for students (GRAs, TAs, AIs) at The University of Texas at Austin.

-Tuition remission for graduate research assistants (GRAs) has been required on all grant proposals and contracts allowing tuition remission as a cost, since 2001 when the Vice President for Research and the Faculty Council issued the following policy document: https://research.utexas.edu/wp-content/uploads/sites/5/2015/10/tuition_remit.pdf
+Tuition remission for graduate research assistants (GRAs) has been required on all grant proposals and contracts allowing tuition remission as a cost, since 2001 when the Vice President for Research, Scholarship and Creative Endeavors and the Faculty Council issued the following policy document: https://research.utexas.edu/wp-content/uploads/sites/5/2015/10/tuition_remit.pdf

 SS3s and SS2s processed as requiring duties are included in the effort certification process conducted semi-annually.
 Visit the effort certification page for more information.

-If you have any questions about this information, contact SPAA at email@example.com.
+If you have any questions about this information, contact Post-Award at firstname.lastname@example.org.